 Create a PostgreSQL Database in CWP

-You’ll see that a postgreSQL database owned by the root user has been created.
+You’ll see that a PostgreSQL database owned by the root user has been created.

-Regulars users cannot create PostgreSQL databases.
+Regular users cannot create PostgreSQL databases.

 - Select Add new database in the upper-right corner.